-- Communications Support - Monitor, maintain, and repair signal communication systems and infrastructure along synchronized corridors to ensure necessary conditions for signal synchronization including interconnect and Central Systems and Local Systems communications equipment (two years after PI acceptance) - Detection Support - Monitor, maintain, and repair all detection systems and infrastructure associated with the PI Phase of a specific project along synchronized corridors to ensure necessary conditions for signal synchronization including local intersection and System Sampling Detection equipment (two years after PI acceptance) - Intersection/field system modernization and replacement (2 points) - Traffic signal controller replacement of antiquated units with Advanced Transportation controller (ATC) units.
+- Monitor, maintain, and repair all detection systems and infrastructure associated with the PI Phase of a specific project along synchronized corridors to ensure necessary conditions for signal synchronization including local intersection and System Sampling Detection equipment (two years after PI acceptance) - Intersection/field system modernization and replacement (2 points) - Traffic signal controller replacement of antiquated units with Advanced Transportation controller (ATC) units.
 ATC shall comply with version 6.24 or better of latest industry standards.
-ATC standard 5201 and ATC standard 5401 Applications Programming Interface with Referenced Implementations (APIRI) - Controller cabinet (assemblies) replacements that can be shown to enhance signal synchronization. - Closed Circuit Television (CCTV-(also can perform video detection)). - Our Uninterruptible Power Supply (UPS) for ATMS and intersection field equipment.
+ATC standard 5201 and ATC standard 5401 Applications Programming Interface with Referenced Implementations (APIRI) - Controller cabinet (assemblies) replacements that can be shown to enhance signal synchronization. - Closed Circuit Television (CCTV (also can perform video detection)). - Uninterruptible Power Supply (UPS) for ATMS and intersection field equipment.
 For ATMS, UPS shall solely provide electrical power for ATMS Server(s), one dedicated workstation (console terminal) and related communications devices.
-UPS for ATMS is not intended to provide power to entire TMC and Aapproval of request for UPS is at the sole discretion of the AUTHORITY OCTA. - o Active Transportation/Pedestrian Safety related elements - High-Intensity Activated crosswalk signaling systems (HAWK) Pedestrian detection modules Bicycle detection modules. - Rectangular Rapid Flashing Beacon Systems (RRFB) including striping, legends, and signage. - Minor signal operational improvements (2 points) - Emergency Vehicle Preempt (EVP) intersection control equipment only - Transit Signal Priority (TSP) intersection control equipment only - Channelization (signing, striping, raised pavement markers, in lane flashing guidance or warning marking systems, and legends) improvements required for traffic signal phasing. - Traffic signal phasing improvements that will improve traffic flow and system performance including protected permissive left turn phasing and shared pedestrian phasing, excluding display equipment and other ineligible activities as mentioned in these guidelines.
+UPS for ATMS is not intended to provide power to entire TMC and Aapproval of request for UPS is at the sole discretion of the AUTHORITY OCTA. - Active Transportation/Pedestrian Safety related elements - High-Intensity Activated crosswalk signaling systems (HAWK) Pedestrian detection modules Bicycle detection modules. - Rectangular Rapid Flashing Beacon Systems (RRFB) including striping, legends, and signage. - Minor signal operational improvements (2 points) - o Emergency Vehicle Preempt (EVP) intersection control equipment only - o Transit Signal Priority (TSP) intersection control equipment only - Channelization (signing, striping, raised pavement markers, in lane flashing guidance or warning marking systems, and legends) improvements required for traffic signal phasing. - Traffic signal phasing improvements that will improve traffic flow and system performance including protected permissive left turn phasing and shared pedestrian phasing, excluding display equipment and other ineligible activities as mentioned in these guidelines.

-- Improvements to comply with new federal or state standards for traffic signal design as related to signal synchronization including pedestrian, bicycle, and vehicular timing intervals, as well as the MUTCD - Traffic Management Center (TMC)/Traffic Operations Centers (TOC) and motorist information (1 point) - New TMCs or TOCs (any project funded under this category must beshould planned for built to be center-to-center communication (C2C) "ready" with nearby agencies and/or OCTA). - Upgrades to existing TMCs or TOCs (any project funded under this category must beshould planned for built to be C2C "ready" with nearby agencies and/or OCTA). - Motorist information systems (up to 10 percent (10%) of total project costs for PI phase only). - Video display equipment, including wall monitors, screens, mounting cabinets, and optical engines (up to 10 percent (10%) of total construction costs for PI phase only). - -New or upgraded vehicle, pedestrian, and bicycle detection that does not already meet the above categories can be claimed (1 point) if there are a minimum of three (3) implementations. - Upgrade detection along the signal synchronization corridors to ensure necessary conditions for signal synchronization: inductive loops, video detection, radar, sonar, thermal, hybrids thereof, and other types of detection systems.
+- Improvements to comply with new federal or state standards for traffic signal design as related to signal synchronization including pedestrian, bicycle, and vehicular timing intervals, as well as the MUTCD - Traffic Management Center (TMC)/Traffic Operations Centers (TOC) and motorist information (1 point) - New TMCs or TOCs (any project funded under this category must be should planned for built to be center-to-center communication (C2C) "ready" with nearby agencies and/or OCTA). - Upgrades to existing TMCs or TOCs (any project funded under this category must be be be to be the below the below - Motorist information systems (up to 10 percent (10%) of total project costs for PI phase only). - Video display equipment, including wall monitors, screens, mounting cabinets, and optical engines (up to 10 percent (10%) of total construction costs for PI phase only). - New or upgraded vehicle, pedestrian, and bicycle detection that does not already meet the above categories can be claimed (1 point) if there are a minimum of three (3) implementations. - Upgrade detection along the signal synchronization corridors to ensure necessary conditions for signal synchronization: inductive loops, video detection, radar, sonar, thermal, hybrids thereof, and other types of detection systems.